 – Struggling with crisis (or similar symptoms)

 According to mental health experts, the crisis rarely develops in middle age but sadly many people have experienced this.
 This loss – considered severe damage – leads to changes in brain chemistry.
 This unfortunate series of events can lead to depression or similar symptoms.
-They feel their own identity lost.
+They feel their own identity is lost.

 – Overthinking about death /”purpose of life.”

 Naturally, death is inevitable; whether you want to mention it or not … some people even choose to ignore it.
 And the fact is that the older we get, the closer we are to death.
 The term “mid-life” implies that we have reached what may lie “in the middle” of life.
-Unsurprisingly, people who experience a midlife crisis are more likely to overthink about death and “purpose of life.”
+Unsurprisingly, people who experience a midlife crisis are more likely to overthink about death and the “purpose of life.”

 – Extravagant shopping without a plan